suyoung-jo/suyoung-jo.github.io/_pages/teaching.md

 ---
 layout: page
 permalink: /teaching/
-title: teaching
+title: Teaching
-description: Course materials, schedules, and resources for classes taught.
+description: A list of courses I have taught as an instructor or supported as a teaching assistant.
 nav: true
 nav_order: 6
-calendar: true
+calendar: false
 ---

-This page displays a collection of courses with detailed schedules, materials, and resources.
-You can organize your courses by years, terms, or topics.
+This page provides a detailed overview of my teaching experience!

 {% include calendar.liquid calendar_id='test@gmail.com' timezone='Asia/Shanghai' %}